Rob Gibson: Political career

 Gibson stood as SNP candidate for the Inverness seat in the February 1974 United Kingdom general election.
+In the early 1980s, he was a member of the SNP 79 Group.
 He stood as a candidate for Ross, Cromarty and Skye in 1987 and again in 1992.

 Gibson was first elected to the Scottish Parliament in the 2003 election from the Highlands and Islands regional list, and was re-elected for this region in 2007.

 During the fourth Scottish Parliament, he was the Convener of the Rural Affairs, Climate Change and Environment Committee.

 In 2012, the Scottish Renewables Green Energy Awards named him their Politician of the Year.

 In May 2015 he announced that he would not stand for re-election in the 2016 Scottish Parliament election.

 Personal life

-His partner is the former Highlands and Islands MSP, Eleanor Scott, of the Scottish Greens.
+His partner is the former Highlands and Islands MSP, Eleanor Scott, of the Scottish Greens; they have two children, a son and a daughter.

 Gibson is also a musician and an author, and has written several books about Highland history and emigration.
 These include Plaids and Bandanas, The Highland Clearances Trail and Highland Cowboys.